o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/learning-opportunities.md

 ---
-description: ' Browse a list of additional learning opportunities on the subject of &script-canvas; and follow the links that interest you. '
+description: ' Browse a list of additional learning opportunities on the subject of Script Canvas and follow the links that interest you. '
-title: More Learning Opportunities with &script-canvas;
+title: More Learning Opportunities with Script Canvas
 ---
 # More Learning Opportunities with Script Canvas {#script-canvas-learning-opportunities}